eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

 dedicated :code:`Fast-DDS` directory must be sourced.
 There are two possibilities:

-* Every time the :code:`Fast-DDS` directory is opened in a new shell, prepare the environment locally by typing the
+* Every time a new shell is opened, prepare the environment locally by typing the
   command:

   .. code-block:: bash